cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

 By connecting a System for Cross-domain Identity Management (SCIM) provider, you can provision access on a per-user basis.

-This page will use Okta as the IdP provider.
+This how-to will use Okta as the IdP provider.

 ## Prerequisites

-- In Cloudflare, super administrator access on the account that maintains the SSO connector
+- In Cloudflare, super administrator access on the account that maintains [your SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/).
-- In Okta, access to Create Groups and Create Applications
+- In Okta, access to Create Groups and Create Applications.

 ## Limitations

-- We are unable to automatically deprovision users under domains that do not have the SSO connector
+- You cannot automatically deprovision users under domains that do not have the SSO connector.
-- We are unable to update user attributes from the IDP
+- You cannot update user attributes from the IdP.
 - If a user is the only super administrator on an enterprise account, they will not be deprovisioned.
-- We currently do not have an Okta Application Network integration, but this is currently in review.
+- We currently do not have an Okta Integration Network (OIN) integration.
+This is currently in review.

 ## 1. Create a token